 French Table Setting

-Here are a few rules to French table setting that I thought you might enjoy.
+Here are a few rules for French table setting that I thought you might enjoy.
 In our house we do not set the table formally everyday, nor even when we have company.
 However, we do opt for a simplified version of these rules and it is always useful to know the positioning of plates, utensils, napkins and the rest, in case you are invited to a formal dinner or dine at an elegant restaurant.

 Silverware Placement